Papers

 Conclusion

 The proposed approach of alternating between fine-tuning and prompt optimization proves to be substantially beneficial in multi-stage NLP pipelines.
 Empirical results substantiate that a coordinated strategy leveraging both methods can significantly outperform either in isolation.
-With compelling numerical results across diverse tasks and language models, this research is poised to influence the design and optimization of future NLP systems, promoting a more nuanced consideration of prompt engineering as an indispensable tool in the NLP optimization toolkit.
+With compelling numerical results across diverse tasks and LLMs, this research is poised to influence the design and optimization of future NLP systems, promoting a more nuanced consideration of prompt engineering as an indispensable tool in the NLP optimization toolkit.